WhiteflagProtocol/whiteflag-js/README.md

 statement.
 See `LICENSE.md` for details.

 The library may require third party software packages, which are not part of this distribution and may be licenced differently.
-The third party software dependencies of the WFJSL are:

-* the [Mocha](https://mochajs.org/) for testing the software